HaiQW/TextMatcher/README.md

 4. 诸葛亮周瑜火烧赤壁大败曹操

 # Experimental enviroment
   python 2.7
   pytorch 0.4.0

 # Solution

-### 1. Download repo, corpus, pretrained word embeddings, and pretraimed model
+### 1. Download the repo, the corpus, the pretrained word embeddings, and the pretraimed lstm model

-Download repo: git clone
-Download retrained word embeddings:
+  Download repo: git clone https://github.com/HaiQW/TextMatcher Download retrained word embeddings:
   Download the pretraimed lstm model:

 ### 2. Train the word embedding if possible.

   If you want retrain or train your own word embeddings, you must download the corpus data first.

 ### 3. Train the lstm multilabel classifier.